Métis: Language

 A majority of the Métis once spoke, and many still speak, either Métis French or an Indigenous language such as Cree, Anishinaabemowin, Denésoliné, etc. A few in some regions spoke a mixed language called Michif which is composed of Plains Cree verbs and French nouns.
 Michif, Mechif or Métchif is a phonetic spelling of the Métis pronunciation of Métif, a variant of Métis.
 The Métis today predominantly speak Canadian English, with Canadian French a strong second language, as well as numerous Aboriginal tongues.

 Michif is most used in the United States, notably in the Turtle Mountain Indian Reservation of North Dakota.
-There Michif is the official language of the Métis who reside on this Chippewa (Ojibwe) reservation.
+There Michif is the official language of the Métis who reside on this Ojibwe (Chippewa) reservation.
 After years of decline in use of these languages, the provincial Métis councils are encouraging their revival, use in communities and teaching in schools.
 The encouragement and use of Métis French and Michif is growing due to outreach after at least a generation of decline.

 The 19th-century community of Anglo-Métis, more commonly known as Countryborn, were children of people in the Rupert's Land fur trade; they were typically of Orcadian, other Scottish, or English paternal descent and Aboriginal maternal descent.
 Their first languages would have been Aboriginal (Cree language, Saulteaux language, Assiniboine language, etc.) and English.
 The Gaelic and Scots spoken by Orcadians and other Scots became part of the creole language referred to as "Bungee".